infracloudio/spring-boot-acorn/tutorial.md

 ### Understanding the Acornfile

 To run the application we need an Acornfile which describes the whole application without all of the boilerplate of Kubernetes YAML files.
 The Acorn CLI is used to build, deploy, and operate Acorn on the Acorn cloud platform.
-It also can work on any Kubernetes cluster running the open source Acorn Runtime.

 Below is the Acornfile for deploying the Spring Petclinic App that we created earlier: